Let’s work on your self-worth

 The You’re Worth Knowing newsletter drops weekly to inspire, motivate, and educate you on embracing your true worth, rejecting societal pressures, and living authentically (the heck with society!).

-What’s holding you back from loving your life and yourself?
 Whether it’s social anxiety, your inner voice sabotaging you, or people-pleasing, we’ll explore all the ways toxic shame infiltrates your life and how you can finally believe you’re worth knowing.

 5 Days.
 5 tasks.
 3 difficulty levels.
 Test your social anxiety through exposure therapy.